luyandazuma/Week2-AIPoemGenerator/README.md

 ## 🔒 Security Notes

-⚠️ Never commit .env files - They contain sensitive API keys ✅ Always use .env.example as a template for team members ✅ Regenerate API keys if accidentally exposed
+- ⚠️ Never commit .env files - They contain sensitive API keys.
+- ✅ Always use .env.example as a template for team members.
+- ✅ Regenerate API keys if accidentally exposed.
-✅ Use environment variables for all secrets
+- ✅ Use environment variables for all secrets.

 ## 📄 License

 This project was created as part of a coding bootcamp group project.

 ## 📞 Support
 If you encounter any issues:

-Check that your Gemini API key is valid
+- Check that your Gemini API key is valid.
-Ensure both frontend and backend servers are running Check browser console for errors
+- Ensure both frontend and backend servers are running.
+Check browser console for errors.

 **Made with 💜 by Git Girls**
 _Transform your emotions into poetry.
 One verse at a time. ✨_